Fun, romance, good sex, being cared for, feeling valued and safe - that's what relationships are supposed to be about.

 - Apply for a Family Violence Intervention Order.
 This is a court order aimed at protecting you from abuse or violence.
 The order places conditions on the abusive person - for example, that they can't come near you, or can't abuse you again.
 It's a criminal offence to disobey the order.

-(This information also comes in a DVRCV booklet, 'Love or control?
+This information also comes in a DVRCV booklet, 'Love or control?
 Abuse in same-sex relationships'.
-Download a PDF or go to our Order a Publication page for more information on obtaining a physical copy)

 There are services that take violence in same-sex relationships seriously.
 Your confidentiality will be protected and you will be treated with respect.

 For information and referral to safe accommodation in Victoria

 Counselling, information and referrals for the LGBTI community (Australia-wide)